rsksmart/devportal-1.0/rif/rns/guide/setup.md

 To use the application and the service we are going to need three things:

 1. An internet browser extension wallet.
-Read [here](#compatible-wallets) how to get a compatible wallet, or read the guides to connect [Nifty wallet](#connect-nifty-wallet-to-rsk) and [Metamask wallet](#connect-metamask-wallet-to-rsk) to RSK
+Read [Compatible wallets](#compatible-wallets) how to get a compatible wallet, or read the guides to connect [Nifty wallet](#connect-nifty-wallet-to-rsk) and [Metamask wallet](#connect-metamask-wallet-to-rsk) to RSK
-2. RBTC to pay for the transaction cost -- [Getting RBTC](#getting-rbtc)
+2. RBTC to pay for the transaction cost.
+See [Getting RBTC](#getting-rbtc)
-3. RIF tokens to buy or extend the expiration of a domain -- [Getting RIF Tokens](#getting-rif-tokens).
-Also read [here](#display-amount-of-tokens-in-the-nifty-wallet) how to view your tokens in your wallet.
+3. RIF tokens to buy or extend the expiration of a domain.
+See [Getting RIF Tokens](#getting-rif-tokens).
+Also, read [here](#display-amount-of-tokens-in-the-nifty-wallet) on how to view your tokens in your wallet.

 ### Compatible wallets

 The RNS Manager can be used seamlessly with the following wallets.
-To the wallets you need to follow the wallet's setup process and [connect it to RSK network](#connect-nifty-wallet-to-rsk).
+To setup your wallet, follow the instructions in [connect to RSK network](#connect-nifty-wallet-to-rsk).

 <div style="width: 40%; float: left; text-align: center;
     border: solid #f8f9fa; margin: 5% 30%; border-radius: 2em;">